 Click here or on the thumbnail above to watch the full video.

 In 2012, Executive Artistic Director Raymond Bobgan began working with a group of actors to create Rusted Heart Broadcast.
 The principles of this work were guided by Raymond’s extensive experience in ensemble theatre creation.
 Raymond formed a core group of actors to continue working together as an ensemble company, aligning with the Network of Ensemble Theaters (a national organization of which CPT is a member) which defines ensembles as “a group of individuals dedicated to collaborative creation, committed to working together consistently over years to develop a distinctive body of work and practices.”

-As part of its growth, the group has claimed a name—Cleveland Core Ensemble—and is working on a multitude of projects, including the full scale creation and production of Red Ash Mosaic.
+As part of its growth, the group has claimed a name—Cleveland Core Ensemble—and is working on a multitude of projects.
 The ensemble is made up of Raymond Bobgan, Dionne Atchison, Faye Hargate, Adam Seeholzer and Darius Stubbs.
 On occasion, other actors will work inside the ensemble as guests and the ensemble will continue to be part of other theatrical projects, both independently and as company members.
 The purpose of the ensemble goes beyond the creation of new work, as it also influences the approach to theatre throughout the season, instills core values in the broader artistic work of CPT, contributes to CPT’s community work in events like Station Hope and forms the pedagogical basis for our education programs.

 Click here to read more about Cleveland COre Ensemble.

 The Journey to Red Ash Mosaic